Last Updated: December 12, 2024

 Just to clarify, if you’re contemplating foreign LLCs (those conjured outside of New Mexico), you’ll need a different guidebook.
 Our compass here is set squarely on domestic, for-profit LLCs in the Land of Enchantment.

 Select a unique name for your company.
-Before you register your LLC, you need to give it a name.
+Before you register your LLC, you need to name your LLC.
 Without a name, you can’t file your registration documents, which means you can’t form an LLC.
 There are only a handful of rules you need to follow during this process, so you have lots of room to get creative.

 Here are the rules for naming your New Mexico LLC: